9 Basketball Court Surface Color Ideas That Make Courts Look Bigger & Brighter

 3. Climatic conditions

-As dark colors absorb heat faster, it can make outdoor playing surfaces uncomfortable during summer months, prefer light colors with dark accents for better visibility.
+As dark colors absorb heat faster, it can make outdoor playing surfaces uncomfortable during summer months, prefer light colors for such courts and use dark accents for better visibility.

 4. Maintenance

-Some shades hide dust, scuff marks, and debris better than others.
-For public courts, neutral tones like gray or green are often easier to maintain than lighter colors.
+Some shades of color hide dust, scuff marks, and debris better than others which is preferable for public and school courts with high footfall.
+Neutral tones like gray or green are often easier to maintain in such courts than lighter colors.

 5. Basketball Court Material

-The type of basketball court material you choose also affects how the colors will appear and wear over time.
-Acrylic coatings on asphalt or concrete surfaces typically provide the best color retention and slip resistance for outdoor courts.
+The material you choose to build your court also affects how the colors will appear.
+For outdoor courts, acrylic coatings on asphalt or concrete surfaces are preferred as they offer good color retention and slip resistance.

 9 Basketball Court Surface Color Ideas